erik-megarad/autopack-demo/README.md

 ### The agent will then go and complete the task.

-The verbose output has been edited for clarity.
+The verbose output has been edited for succinctness.

 ```
 > Entering new  chain...